 If you’re a wine lover, or just want to try some of Argentina’s rich and fruity Malbecs, book a small group wine tasting.
 You’ll try some of Argentina’s lesser-known, high-quality wines with food in a really nice and relaxing setting.

-⇒ Book a Buenos Aires small group wine tasting in advance.
+⇒ Book a Buenos Aires wine tasting with tapas.